Find a Family Doctor: Surrey/North Delta Health Connect Registry

 Surrey North Community Health Centre

-Free medical clinic, which provides confidential general health services.
+Provides confidential general health services for people without medical coverage.
 The clinic also offers testing and counseling for sexually transmitted diseases, pregnancy, hepatitis, and HIV/AIDS, by a physician and nurse.
 On-site syringe exchange and safe injection site.

 Surrey Youth Clinic